noahmorrison/chevron/README.md

 * chevron is spec compliant

-Chevron passes all the unittests provided by the [spec](https://github.com/mustache/spec) (in every version listed above).
+Chevron passes all the unittests provided by the [spec](https://github.com/mustache/spec) (in every version listed below).

 If you find a test that chevron does not pass, please [report it.](https://github.com/noahmorrison/chevron/issues/new)